sxmz/acchain_docs/acchain_http_interface_en.md

 ```

-## Appendix 1： Install 'asch-js' library
+## Appendix 1： Install 'Acchain-js' library
-All the writing operations in Asch system are finished by starting a transaction.
+All the writing operations in Acchain system are finished by starting a transaction.
-The transaction data is generated through a JS library named "asch-js", and then broadcasted by a POST API.
+The transaction data is generated through a JS library named "Acchain-js", and then broadcasted by a POST API.

 **Install the library**
-`npm install asch-js`
+`npm install Acchain-js`